After almost 30 trips over the past 30 years, I’ve finally figured out how to skip the lines at Disney World.

 #1) Use a Crowd Calendar to Plan Your Park Days

 Luckily, some wise folks have figured out crowd patterns for you.
-I regularly use free crowd calendars that give recommended parks to visit and parks to avoid for each day of the year, such as those published by Undercover Tourist and Shannon at WDWPrep.
+I regularly use a free crowd calendar that shows recommended parks to visit and parks to avoid for each day of the year, such as this one published by Undercover Tourist.

 My goal on every trip is to visit only recommended parks each day.
 This is particularly important at Magic Kingdom, the smallest and most popular park.

-#2) Take Full Advantage of the FastPass+ System
+#2) Take Full Advantage of the Lightning Lanes & Virtual Queue

 3) Get to the Parks Early (Sorry, It’s True)

-My family has had so much fun during morning Extra Magic Hours (EMH), especially at Animal Kingdom and Magic Kingdom.
-We have ridden Expedition Everest 5+ times in a row with no wait and had our pick of any ride at Magic Kingdom!
-We aim to be at the park by 8 am if we are taking advantage of morning EMH.
+My family has had so much fun during morning early entry, especially at Animal Kingdom and Magic Kingdom.
+We have ridden Expedition Everest five times in a row with no wait and had our pick of any ride at Magic Kingdom!

 4) Take Your Vacation During Off-Peak Times of Year

-So here are the overall least-crowded times of year at Disney World:
+So here are the overall less-crowded times of the year at Disney World: